 Aéropostale rang up 94% of its $2.4 billion in fiscal 2013 (ended January) sales in the US.
 The remainder came from Canada, where it operates about 80 shops nationwide.
 Beyond North America, licensees operate about 55 Aéropostale and P.S. from Aéropostale shops in Europe, the Middle East, and Latin America.
 It launched its P.S. brand in Mexico in mid-2014.

 The retailer is looking to its kids brand, P.S. from Aéropostale, e-commerce, and international licensing to drive sales growth.
-The company is expanding into Mexico through a licensing agreement with Distribuidora Liverpool, S.A. de C.V.
-Aeropostale's expansion plans include opening in-store shops in Liverpool department stores across Mexico beginning in summer 2013 and rolling out standalone stores.
-The first standalone shop is slated to open in Mexico City.
+The company is expanding into Mexico through a licensing agreement with Distribuidora Liverpool.
+Aeropostale began opening in-store shops in Liverpool department stores and rolling out standalone stores across Mexico in summer 2013.
+In 2014 the company introduced its two store brands to Chile through a licensing agreement with Sociedad Comercial Group Yes; it will begin opening store locations in Chile in 2015.
 Aéropostale is also focused on expanding its fast-growing e-commerce business with new product categories.
 To this end, the company bought online women's fashion footwear and apparel retailer GoJane.com in late 2012.

 To spur sales, Aéropostale is repositioning the brand and working to improve its merchandise and marketing.
 (It's interesting to note that the chain enjoyed double-digit sales increases during the deep recession, while pricier retailers, notably rival Abercrombie & Fitch, suffered.
 Now with the economy improving, value-priced Aéropostale is struggling a bit.)
 Still, the company plans to continue to open new stores in fiscal 2014: about 14 Aéropostale locations and approximately 60 P.S. from Aéropostale shops.
 Turkey is also on the company's plan for expansion.
 Indeed, Aéroposale recently signed a licensing agreement with FiBA Group to open some 30 stores across Turkey by 2016.

-In 2014 the company announced it will shutter 125 mall-based P.S. from Aéropostale stores by the end of fiscal 2015 (ends January).
+In 2014 the company announced plans to shutter 125 mall-based P.S. from Aéropostale stores by the end of fiscal 2015 (ends January).
 It cited changing consumer habits for its decision to close the mall-based stores and focus instead on faster-growing venues, such as online sales, outlet stores, and licensing deals.
-Extending its retail reach from 14- to 17-year-olds to younger kids, the company launched P.S. from Aéropostale in 2009.
-The brand targets elementary schoolers, offers casual apparel and accessories, and competes with other brands aimed at kids, including crewcuts (by J. Crew) and abercrombie (Abercrombie & Fitch).
+Extending its retail reach from 14- to 17-year-olds to younger kids, the company launched P.S. from Aéropostale to target elementary schoolers.
+The P.S. concept offers casual apparel and accessories, and competes with other brands aimed at kids, including crewcuts (by J. Crew) and abercrombie (Abercrombie & Fitch).
 Retailers establish these kid-oriented feeder brands with the hope that when they grow up they will shop at the teen stores.